Mayrixon/dotfiles/README.md

 - [ ] Enable autocompletion in zshrc
 - [ ] Add autocompletion command of `gh` into init.sh
 - [ ] Add dotter's local settings template
+- [ ] Change zsh plugin manager.
+The original manager zinit was deleted by the author.